 Do you spend more time birding or working on the site these days?
 What’s the ratio?

 Truth is, I’m lucky if I get out birding once a week!
-Whereas I’m on the website a lot every day.
-I’m getting long in the tooth, so no longer bird overseas.
-Actually, I’ve stopped birding outside of my home county.
-I think most birders change… I like to see birds I’ve never seen before, but get more out of seeing new behaviour in common species, or getting new birds turning up in my tiny yard!
+Whereas I’m working on the website a lot, every day.
+I’m getting long in the tooth, so I no longer travel to go birding overseas.
+Actually, I’ve stopped birding anywhere outside of my home county.
+I think most birders change… I like to see birds I’ve never seen before, but get more pleasure out of seeing new behaviour in common species, or getting new birds turning up in my tiny yard!
 People have lounges bigger than my yard, but I’ve had some fleeting visits from unusual birds over the years.
-I guess I’ve also gone back to my youth, inasmuch as I take an interest in ALL of nature, getting more into insects, wildflowers, and fungi, for example.
-I’ve been photographing all the common frogs coming to my tiny pond.
-So far 26 different individuals around a bath-sized pond in a lounge-sized garden, remarkable!
+I guess I’ve also reverted to my youth, inasmuch as I take an interest in ALL of nature, getting more into insects, wildflowers, and fungi, for example.
+For example, I’ve been photographing all the common frogs that have been coming to my tiny pond.
+So far, 26 different individuals have turned up around a bath-sized pond in my lounge-sized garden, remarkable!

 Which parts of maintaining Fatbirder still feel like genuine fun – and which parts feel more like something you ought to be paid to do?

 I’d love the site to pay, and ads do help cover the costs and a bit of my time… but I’ve ALWAYS seen it as a service.
 I set it up simply because I could not find things on the WWW that I wanted.
 Like species lists, country accounts, etc. I’ve always been a writer, so that remains enjoyable.
 Choosing which photos to use is inspiring as well.
 I most enjoy all the correspondence I get from birders.
-Most people assume I live in their neck of the woods and are often surprised to find I live in the extreme SE of the UK (get any further southeast and I’d have a French accent).
+Mind you, most people assume I live in their neck of the woods and are often surprised to find I live in the extreme southeast of the UK (get any further southeast and you’d have a French accent).

 Which aspects of running the site do people most underestimate – the time, the curation, or anything else?